buildwiserevenue/kysyn-community/README.md

 How it works: It bypasses granular noise and focuses on the Knowledge Graph.
 By extracting the top nodes via PageRank, it provides a "Skeleton Mode" view of your modules, directories, and architectural boundaries.

-🧬 The Ouroboros Difference
+🧬 The Ouroboros Protocol
 Standard AI tools treat code as flat text.
-KYSYN's internal engine treats it as a living system:
+KYSYN's internal engine treats it as a living system.

+Meanwhile, I develop KYSYN using KYSYN.
+The engine indexes its own source code to provide the LLM with surgical context about its own architecture.
+This recursive feedback loop ensures that the semantic mapping is battle-tested on a complex codebase (this one).

 Structural Awareness: Uses Tree-sitter for deep AST parsing to map every symbol and relation.